geojak/YouKnowWho-s-ES-Plugins/myplugins/RemantSwan/README.md

-Stats original by Zitchas, rebalanced by me.
+Stats original by Zitchas, nerfed by me.

-Also made the Inhibitor Turret, which is in the game files available (also rebalanced)
+Also included the Inhibitor Turret (vanilla outfit on the Heron but otherwise unavailable, slighly rebalanced by me) The Swan and Inhibitor Turret become available after the tubfalet appearance.